foreverfl/vscode/docs/languages/csharp.md

 For detailed instructions on:

-* .NET debugging - see the [C# Dev Kit debugging documentation](/docs/csharp/debugging.md).
+- .NET debugging - see the [C# Dev Kit debugging documentation](/docs/csharp/debugging.md).
-* Mono debugging - see the [Mono Debug extension's README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug).
+- Mono debugging - see the [Mono Debug extension's README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug).

 ## Installing C&#35; support

 C# language support is provided with the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit).
-You can install it from within VS Code by searching for 'C# Dev Kit' in the **Extensions** view (`kb(workbench.view.extensions)`) or if you already have a project with C# files, VS Code will prompt you to install the extension as soon as you open a C# file.
+You can install it from within VS Code by searching for 'C# Dev Kit' in the **Extensions** view (`Ctrl+Shift+X`) or if you already have a project with C# files, VS Code will prompt you to install the extension as soon as you open a C# file.

 For more information about the C# Dev Kit extension, see the [C# documentation](/docs/csharp/get-started.md).